omarelgaml/NodogoroTask/README.md

 for an employee who has lost his/her job and needs a help.
 A volunteer can also post an offer request (that he/she has extra products for example).
 All the requests are shared between all the members and divided on 3 tabes (elderly help, employees help and offering help).
 The user can mention if he/she wants to mention his/her name of not.
-The user who wants to respond to a request will be asked to write his/here response and will be sent be the webite to the request writer via email.
+The user who wants to respond to a request will be asked to write his/here response and will be sent by the webite to the request writer via email.

 -There is private tab called wishlist where the user can write the things that he/she wants to make after the quarantine.